• Insights

 Developing successful direct-to-consumer connected devices

-21 April 2021 Posted by Paul Poelmans Digital innovation, My Future Product, Perspectives, Smart FMCG & Consumer
+21 April 2021 Posted by Lieven Claeys Perspectives, Digital innovation, FMCG & consumer

 FMCG companies are increasingly developing IoT devices, due to the reducing cost of technology and increasing possibilities of Artificial Intelligence.
 But what’s the aim?
 A new direct-to-consumer (D2C) trend has emerged lately, a new disconnected sales channel that increases consumer loyalty, satisfies specific unaddressed customer needs and allows strong differentiation.
 The market of connected devices addressing the D2C opportunity has started to grow explosively.